codecluster-softwares/codecluster/rules/git-messages.md

 ## PR Message Generation Process

-1. When user requests PR message generation, generate a PR message in `.message.md` file at workspace root.
+1. When user requests PR msg generation, generate PR msg in `.message.md` at workspace root.
-2. Use `git diff main...HEAD` command to review changes between current branch and main branch (default).
+2. Use `git diff main...HEAD` cmd to review changes between current branch and main branch (default).
-3. If user explicitly specifies a different base branch, use `git diff <base_branch>...HEAD` instead.
+3. If user explicitly specifies different base branch, use `git diff <base_branch>...HEAD` instead.
-4. Analyze the diff to understand the scope and impact of changes.
+4. Analyze diff to understand scope and impact of changes.
-5. Use `git log --oneline -10` command to understand recent commit context.
+5. Use `git log --oneline -10` cmd to understand recent commit context.
-6. Detect user's language from prompt context and generate additional PR message in user's language only when different from English.
+6. Detect user's lang from prompt context and generate additional PR msg in user's lang only when different from English.

 ## PR Message Format